flexiblepower/s2-analyzer/backend/README.md

 1. `MessageValidator` - Validates the s2 message.
 2. `MessageStorage` - Stores the message and any validation errors in the SQLite database.
 3. `FrontendMessageProcessor` - Sends the message to all open debugger websockets.
+4. `SessionMessageProcessor` - Sends session updated to the frontend so that it can have an up to date list of running and historical session.

 ## Configuration
 Main configuration parameters may be passed through a `.yaml` file.
 An example: